FAN: Fourier Analysis Networks: Compliance with the Universal Approximation Theorem

-The Universal Approximation Theorem states that a feed-forward network with a single hidden layer containing a (sufficiently large) finite number of neurons can approximate continuous functions on compact subsets of $\mathbb{R}^n$, under mild assumptions on the activation function, which needs to be a non-constant, no-linear, and continuous function.
-FAN Layer is defined as $\phi(x) = [\cos(W_px)|| \sin(W_px)|| \sigma(B_{\bar{p}} + W_{\bar{p}}x)]$, where $||$ denotes concatenation and $\sigma$ denotes the standard activation function, such as ReLU and GELU.
-Since $\sin$ and $\cos$ functions also satisfy the required conditions of being non-constant, continuous, and non-linear activation functions, the FAN layer adheres to the Universal Approximation Theorem.
+The Universal Approximation Theorem asserts that a feed-forward network with a single hidden layer, containing a sufficiently large and finite number of neurons, can approximate any continuous function defined on compact subsets of $\mathbb{R}^n$, provided that the activation function is non-constant, continuous, and nonlinear.
+In the case of the Fourier Analysis Network (FAN) layer, we define the mapping as:

+where $||$ denotes concatenation, and $\sigma(\cdot)$ represents a standard nonlinear activation function, such as ReLU or GELU.
+The components $\cos(W\_p x)$ and $\sin(W\_p x)$ are non-constant, continuous, and nonlinear functions, satisfying the requisite conditions for an activation function in the Universal Approximation Theorem.
+Therefore, the FAN layer conforms to the Universal Approximation Theorem, enabling it to approximate arbitrary continuous functions on compact subsets of $\mathbb{R}^n$.

+This proof demonstrates that the FAN layer, through its periodic components (sine and cosine functions) and the nonlinear activation $\sigma(\cdot)$, satisfies the key conditions of the Universal Approximation Theorem, ensuring its capability to approximate complex functional mappings.